This post was reviewed and updated on Friday, Aug. 30, 2019.

 Now, however, you find you're among the millions dealing with a disaster's aftermath.

-In 2018, we've seen major Hurricanes Florence and Michael ravage parts of the Eastern Seaboard and deadly wildfires literally wipe out California communities.
+In 2018, we had major Hurricanes Florence and Michael ravage parts of the Eastern Seaboard and deadly wildfires literally wipe out California communities.

 To recover from these types of major natural disaster damage, you need that prior tax and other documentation.
 The Internal Revenue Service has some suggestions — and they are this week's Weekly Tax Tip — on how to reconstruct these necessary records after a natural disaster.

 Tax records: If you file a disaster loss claim, especially if it's a major catastrophe and you want to claim it on your prior year's filing, you'll need that earlier tax return.
 Here are some ways to get the info.